KdKamaldeep/ai-video-generation-v2/IMAGE_GENERATOR_INTEGRATION.md

 2. Verify internet connection
 3. Check API quota and billing

-### Stable Diffusion Issues
+### AnimateDiff Issues
-1. Install PyTorch and diffusers: `pip install torch diffusers transformers accelerate`
+1. Install PyTorch and diffusers with AnimateDiff: `pip install torch diffusers[animatediff] transformers accelerate`
-2. Ensure sufficient disk space for model download (~4GB for Realistic Vision V5.1)
+2. Ensure sufficient disk space for model download (~4GB for AnimateDiff models)
 3. Use GPU if available for better performance
 4. Check CUDA installation for GPU support
-5. Realistic Vision model is optimized for realistic human faces and scenes
+5. AnimateDiff models are optimized for text-to-video generation with 16-24 frames

 ### Memory Issues
 - Reduce batch size for Stable Diffusion